kalyannagri/kalyannagri/README.md

 🔑 Key Highlights

-. 🧪 3 Years in Automation Testing – Strong expertise in Selenium WebDriver, Java, TestNG, Maven, Jenkins, and reporting tools like Extent Reports.
-. 📋 Manual Testing Expertise – Well-versed in SDLC, STLC, Agile/Scrum, Test Case Design, Test Execution, Defect Reporting, Regression, Smoke, Sanity, Compatibility, and UAT Testing.
-. 🔄 CI/CD Pipelines – Hands-on experience in running and monitoring automation suites using Jenkins for continuous testing and faster feedback cycles.
-. 🌐 API Testing – Hands-on with Postman for functional, regression, and validation testing of REST APIs.
-. 📊 Performance Testing Exposure – Familiar with load and performance testing concepts using tools like JMeter.
-. 🐧 Linux System Support (Secondary Skill) – 4 months of experience in log monitoring, patching, troubleshooting, and performance analysis using zLinux, PuTTY, VMware, New  Relic, Splunk.
+I bring 3 years of experience in Automation Testing with strong expertise in Selenium WebDriver, Java, TestNG, Maven, Jenkins, and Extent Reports.
+Skilled in Manual Testing, covering SDLC, STLC, Agile/Scrum, Test Case Design, Execution, Defect Reporting, Regression, Smoke, Sanity, Compatibility, and UAT Testing.
+Proficient in setting up and monitoring CI/CD pipelines using Jenkins for faster feedback cycles.
+Experienced in API Testing with Postman for functional, regression, and validation of REST APIs, along with exposure to Performance Testing concepts using JMeter.
+Additionally, I have 4 months of secondary experience in Linux System Support, including log monitoring, patching, troubleshooting, and performance analysis with zLinux, PuTTY, VMware, New Relic, and Splunk.

 🛠️ Tech Stack
 - **Languages & Tools:** Java, Selenium, TestNG, Maven, Jenkins, Git, Postman